MKand/the-london-travel-company/Workbook.md

     ```

 3. Observe the Impact:
    - Wait a few minutes and try accessing the application again.
-You should find that it's broken.  .
+You should find that it's broken.
    - Check for the alert notification in **Cloud Hub \> Health and Troubleshooting**.
+If you had configured an alert notificiation, you would have been actively notified.

 4. Investigate the Issue: